temporalio/documentation/docs/typescript/activities.md

 Temporal has an optimization feature called Local Activities.

-This document is still WIP, for more details see [What is a local activity](/concepts/what-is-a-local-activity/)
+This document is still a WIP.
+For more details, see [What is a Local Activity?](/concepts/what-is-a-local-activity/)

-To use local activities in TS, use `proxyLocalActivities`.
+To call Local Activities in TS, use [`proxyLocalActivities`](https://typescript.temporal.io/api/namespaces/workflow/#proxylocalactivities).

-Local Activities must be registered with the Worker the same way non-local Activities are.

 ```ts
 import * as workflow from '@temporalio/workflow';